Explore Bagan, a cultural and artistic wonderland, on a small group tour

 Small Group tour discovering Myanmar

-Our ‘Discovering Myanmar’ small group tour takes in the highlights of Myanmar over 14 days.
-Commencing in Yangon, we visit Inle Lake, Pindaya, Mandalay, Pyin Oo Lwin, and Bagan.
-Mature Travellers can choose from one of three departures scheduled each year, in February, March and November.
+Our ‘Discovering Myanmar’ small group tour takes in the highlights of Myanmar from Mandalay to Bagan over 14 days, allowing us to learn more about Burmese culture, the roots of Theravada Buddhism, and the beautiful Burmese archaeological wonders, especially during our time in Bagan.
+Commencing in Yangon, our group tour will visit Inle Lake, Pindaya, Mandalay, Pyin Oo Lwin, and Bagan.
+Mature Travellers can choose from one of three departures scheduled each year: in February, March and November.
 To see the full itinerary for this tour please click here.

 Odyssey’s ‘Myanmar’s Art and Archaeology’ small group tour